arcticnoah/arcticnoah-website/README.md

     - Contact section has been added.
         - Includes a list of my social media links.
         - Email form has been added, lets users send an 'email' to me directly without revealing my email publicly.
-    - Third party cookie support added.
-        - Currently only using Google Analytics, not expecting to use more.
-        - Created a cookie consent dialog to comply with GDPR and also generally respect users with keeping them in the loop.
-        - Created cookie policy page with info on what the cookies do.
-        - Third-party cookies can be easily toggled from every page via the footer.
 <br><br>
 - **v1.1**
     - Portfolio section has been added.